beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ### Commands

-Once we know the work area of Git project we can start using Git commands, as shown in the image below:
+Once we know the stage of Git project we can start using Git commands, as shown in the image below:

 ![git commands image](static/git-commands.png)